OpenEvalProject/evals/manuscripts/elife-49635/v1/manuscript.md

 ## Abstract

-The transcription factor ztf-11 promotes neuronal differentiation by repressing other cell fates in the nematode worm C. elegans .
+The transcription factor ztf-11 promotes neuronal differentiation by repressing other cell fates in the nematode worm C. elegans.